hemapriya-kanagala/VibeSymphony/README.md

 **VibeSymphony** - *Finally, music that gets your weird, specific moods* 🎵

-Made with 💜 by people who spend way too much time looking for the perfect song.
+Made with 💜 by someone who spends way too much time looking for the perfect song.

 ---